Dry eye disease is a disease that has many factors contributing to it. There are three main categories of dry eye syndrome.

 There is no cure for dry eye.
 There are, however, treatments that can help reduce the inflammation and relieve discomfort.
 Consistency is key, though.
 Let’s review these treatment options below.

-2. Take omega-3 fatty acids by mouth.
+Take omega-3 fatty acids by mouth.
 Omega 3 fatty acids have anti-inflammatory properties that decrease inflammation in the glands.
 Foods such as salmon, tuna, mackerel and lake trout are rich in omega-3 fatty acids.
 When choosing Omega-3 supplements it is important to check on the EPA/DHA levels.
 You want the EPA and DHA to add up to 2000 mg at a ratio of two to one.
+It is also important that the omega-3 is processed as a triglyceride and NOT an ethyl ester.
 Two recommended omega-3 brands are Ocusci Ultra Dry Eye TG (found on Amazon) and Nordic Naturals Ultimate Omega 2x (found online and in stores).